AI-sandbox/completion/README.md

 NOTE: There are 2 acceptable formats for SNP indices in the Beagle file:
 1. rsid: `rs` followed by the id (integer).
 For example, `rs12345`.
 2. position: chromosome number (integer) followed by `_`, followed by the position (integer).
 For example, `10_12345`.

+NOTICE: This software is available for use free of charge for academic research use only.
+Commercial users, for profit companies or consultants, and non-profit institutions not qualifying as "academic research" must contact the Stanford Office of Technology Licensing for a separate license.
+This applies to this repository directly and any other repository that includes source, executables, or git commands that pull/clone this repository as part of its function.
+Such repositories, whether ours or others, must include this notice.
+Academic users may fork this repository and modify and improve to suit their research needs, but also inherit these terms and must include a licensing notice to that effect.